Open source project - F.A.Q

 Q: How long does it take to print various pieces?

 A: Well, that would depend on your printer, and the type of material you use.
-On a Prusa Core ONE, I print a single module in about 3 hours.
-Specimens generally take less time, than Cores and Sentries, but time will vary depending on size and complexity.
+On a Prusa Core ONE, I print a single module in about 3-4 hours.

 // ACCESS & DOWNLOADS